Magdalena Usategui – BS ’56, MS ’58 and PhD ‘61

 PTD Module and Integration Device Yield Engineer, Intel, Hillsboro, OR

-Dr Holden T. Smith hails from Forest, a small town in Northeast Louisiana.
-He attended
+Dr. Holden T. Smith hails from Forest, a small town in Northeast Louisiana.
+He attended Forest High

-Forest High School in Northeast Lousiana, receiving his high school diploma and an
+School in Northeast Louisiana, receiving his high school diploma and an associate’s

-associate’s degree from Louisiana Delta Community College the same week of May 2010.
+degree from Louisiana Delta Community College the same week of May 2010.
+He completed

-He completed his Bachelor’s Degree at the University of Louisiana at Monroe, where
+his Bachelor’s Degree at the University of Louisiana at Monroe, where he majored in

-he majored in Chemistry, with a concentration in Biochemistry, graduating in May of
+Chemistry, with a concentration in Biochemistry, graduating in May of 2013.
+Holden

-2013.
-Holden joined the LSU Chemistry Graduate Studies Program in August of 2013.
+joined the LSU Chemistry Graduate Studies Program in August of 2013.
+He earned his

 Dr Anne M Sauer